 2022-2023 UAAP Basketball Championship Betting Odds

-As of right now, no UAAP odds are available.
-When the betting lines are up, this page will be updated accordingly.
+As of right now, no 2022-2023 UAAP odds are available.
+The 2020-2021 and 2021-2022 UAAP seasons were canceled due to COVID-19, and the forthcoming UAAP schedule has yet to be released for this season.
+When the new UAAP betting lines are up, this page will be updated accordingly.
 Be sure to check regularly for new odds.

 About the University Athletic Association of the Philippines

-The University Athletic Association of the Philippines was founded in 1938 and has been in operation for over 80 years.
+The University Athletic Association of the Philippines (UAAP) was founded in 1938 and has been in operation for over 80 years.
 Originally featuring only four teams– Far Eastern University, National University, the University of the Philippines, and the University of Santo Tomas – the league has undergone multiple expansions through the years.

 By the 1952-53 season, the UAAP had expanded to include Adamson University, Manila Central University, the University of Manila, and the University of the East.
 The UAAP’s second expansion saw the acceptance of Ateneo in 1978 and the fourth expansion in 1986 admitted De La Salle University.